 On this page

-Families on 457 and 482 visas may need to pay a ‘student contribution fee' for their children to attend government schools.
-Find out if you need to pay and how to calculate the cost.
+Families on 457 and 482 visas may need to pay a student contribution fee for their children to attend government schools.
+Find out if you need to pay and how to register and enrol your children.

 Work out if the student fee applies to you